homebaseio/homebase-react/README.md

 ## Purpose

-We want data to be a first class citizen on the client.
-We love relational databases in our servers and we want that same experience in our React apps.
-We need to make it easier to work with complex data on clients and we do that by making our applications [local-first](https://news.ycombinator.com/item?id=21581444).
+Data should be a first class citizen on the client.
+We deserve the ergonomics and power of relational databases not just on the server, but in our React applications.

-Homebase React lets you plug a relational database into your React app with 3 lines of code.
-In fact it's the same database that powers Roam Research and many other ClojureScript applications, but with an API that's familiar to React and JS developers.
-Homebase React enables you to:
+Homebase React lets you plug a relational database into your React application with just 3 lines of code.
+In fact, it's the same database that powers Roam Research and many other ClojureScript applications, but with an API that's familiar to React and JS developers.

 - Replace Redux with something simpler and more declarative
 - Stop spending time wiring up custom datatypes, reducers, caches and other bespoke state mumbo jumbo